JanLenaerts/Kirby-Sitemap/README.md

 If you want to hide page1,page2 and page3 from the sitemap, just add them.

-    $ignore = array('sitemap', 'error','page1','page2','page2');
+    $ignore = array('sitemap', 'error','page1','page2','page3');

-** This does only work for parent pages, that's why I have modified the template to work with a sitemap field**
+**This does only work for parent pages, that's why I have modified the template to work with a sitemap field**